 The fortress was expanded and renovated several times during the Renaissance and Baroque periods.
 The best part of Marienberg-Fortress is the view it gives of the city of Würzburg.

-It is probably because this town was spared from the destruction of WWII due to the fact that an American general had once stayed here for vacation and fell in love with it’s charm.
+It is probably because this town was spared from the destruction of WWII.
+After all, an American general had once stayed here for vacation and fell in love with its charm.

 If you can, be sure to stay overnight here and experience all Rothenburg has to offer.

 With 16 fortified towers and several authentic city gates, it is one of the only remaining walled medieval towns in Germany.

 Dinkelsbühl is your quintessential storybook town and worth spending time seeing all the sites.

 The largest city along the Romantic Road in Germany, Augsburg is the home of the German Renaissance and Rococo style.

 Take time to see the Rathaus (Town Hall), the Perlachturm (Perlach Tower), and the Schaezlerpalais (Schaezler Palace).

 The most important site to visit here is Wieskirche.
 It is a famous pilgrimage site due to the fact that in 1738 it is said that tears were seen on a dilapidated wooden figure of Jesus.